Chittagong Division cricket team

-Chattogram Division cricket team represents the Chittagong Division, one of the eight administrative regions in Bangladesh.
-The team was founded in 1999 to compete in the National Cricket League (NCL) and plays first-class cricket.
-For the short-lived National Cricket League Twenty20 in 2010, the team adopted the name Cyclones of Chittagong.
-The equivalent team in the Bangladesh Premier League is the Chittagong Kings.
+Chittagong Division cricket team represents the Chittagong Division, one of the eight administrative regions in Bangladesh.
+The team was founded in 1999 to compete in the National Cricket League (NCL) and plays first-class cricket and Twenty20 cricket.
+While the team originally adopted the name Cyclones of Chittagong for the inaugural NCL T20 season in 2010, it returned to the format under the divisional name for the 2024–25 NCL T20 revival.
+The equivalent team in the Bangladesh Premier League is the Chattogram Royals.

 Chittagong Division play most of their home games at the Bir Shrestho Flight Lieutenant Matiur Rahman Cricket Stadium (BSFLMRCS) in the port city of Chittagong.
-The BSFLMRCS has superseded the older District Stadium, Chottogram (DSC) as Chittagong's main cricket venue.
+The BSFLMRCS has superseded the older District Stadium, Chittagong (DSC) as Chittagong's main cricket venue.
 The District Stadium is now used primarily for football.